-I try to visit a local farmers or art market everywhere I go and pick a souvenir from there.
+I try to visit local farmers or art markets everywhere I go and pick a souvenir from there.
 It’s normally something practical, that I can wear.
-I also like buying spices to take home some of the local flavor.
+I also like buying spices to take home some of the local flavors.
 And I send a postcard to my mom.

 IS THERE ONE PARTICULAR FOOD THAT YOU’VE TRIED WHILE TRAVELING THAT YOU LOVED?
 WHAT FOOD WAS IT AND WHY DO YOU LOVE IT SO MUCH?

 So many.
 I started to really like mochi’s when I had them fresh in Japan (I wasn’t the biggest fan before).
 I also loved Korean bakeries, it’s just really delicious and also something people do not think about when visiting Korea.